-As part of the planning process, the organisation should contact OMI's Community Engagement and Funding team to discuss their activity before commencing the application.
+As part of the planning process, the applicant should contact OMI's Funding team to discuss their activity and confirm their eligibility before commencing the application.

-OMI team members work with community groups and organisations to assist with project planning and development.
-They can provide guidance on the application and make sure it contains all the required information in readiness for submission.
+OMI team members can work with community groups and organisations to assist with activity planning and development.
+They can also provide guidance on the application and make sure it contains all the required information in readiness for submission.